 The WHO Regional Office for Europe, together with the Norwegian Centre for eHealth Research, is proud to host a landmark symposium on the future of digital health systems in the European Region.
 This symposium will engage Member States, partners and key thought leaders in a dialogue to shape the priorities for public health action in accelerating the adoption of digital health in the Member States of the WHO European Region, and will gather further input towards the development of a European vision and roadmap for the digitalization of national health systems.

-Livestream from the symposium:
+Short interviews from the symposium:

 Welcome by Dr Hans Kluge, Director for the Division of Health Systems and Public Health at the WHO Regional Office for Europe to the at the UN City, Copenhagen, Denmark to the WHO/Europe Symposium on the future of digital health in the European Region taking place at the UN City, Copenhagen, Denmark between the 6th to 8th of February 2019.
 This event is proudly hosted by the WHO Regional Office for Europe together with the Norwegian Centre for E-health Research.